twbs/bootstrap/site/content/docs/5.3/components/collapse.md

 ## How it works

 The collapse JavaScript plugin is used to show and hide content.
-Buttons, anchors or checkboxes are used as triggers that are mapped to specific elements you toggle.
+Buttons, anchors and many other elements can be used as triggers that are mapped to specific elements you toggle.
 Collapsing an element will animate the `height` from its current value to `0`.
 Given how CSS handles animations, you cannot use `padding` on a `.collapse` element.
 Instead, use the class as an independent wrapping element.

 {{< callout info >}}
 {{< partial "callouts/info-prefersreducedmotion.md" >}}